hyperledger/fabric/docs/source/msp.rst

   Configuration of that MSP would consist of a list of root CAs, intermediate CAs and admin certificates; and membership identities would include the organizational unit (``OU``) a member belongs to.
-Policies can then be defined to capture members of a specific ``OU``, and these policies may constitute the read/write policies of a channel or endorsement policies of a chaincode.
+Policies can then be defined to capture members of a specific ``OU`` (should be one of: peer, admin, client, orderer, member), and these policies may constitute the read/write policies of a channel or endorsement policies of a chaincode.
+Specifying custom OUs in the profile section of ``configtx.yaml`` is currently not configured.
   A limitation of this approach is that gossip peers would consider peers with membership identities under their local MSP as members of the same organization, and would consequently gossip with them organization-scoped data (e.g. their status).